UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-We'll need to treat any of these :code:`subject`\ s that aren't able to be reconciled as string values.
+UT will need to treat any of these :code:`subject`\ s that are not able to be reconciled as string values.
 For the postcard collection, the use of dots (Database of the Smokies) as the authority makes it impossible to include a URI presently.
-Other collections with string values that are: Charlie Daniel Cartoon Collection, Ed Gamble Cartoon Collection, Football Programs, Insurance Company of
+Other collections with string values are the Charlie Daniel Cartoon Collection, Ed Gamble Cartoon Collection, Football Programs, Insurance Company of
-North America Records, the American Civil War Collection, Ramsey Family Papers, Tennessee Documentary History, and Volunteer Voices.
+North America Records, American Civil War Collection, Ramsey Family Papers, Tennessee Documentary History, and Volunteer Voices.

 The Volunteer Voices collection includes :code:`subject`\ s with three different :code:`displayLabel` values - "Volunteer Voices Curriculum Topics",